ibm-s390-cloud/ocp-kvm-ipi-automation/README.md

 # OpenShift on KVM IPI Installation Automation for IBM Z / LinuxONE

-This repository contains Ansible playbooks to automate the setup of a dedicated s390x Linux LPAR for KVM hosting.
-The playbooks will also prepare the installation of an OpenShift cluster via the OpenShift installer 'IPI' method (installer-provisioned infrastructure) and run the actual OpenShift cluster installation process.
+This repository contains Ansible playbooks to install an OpenShift cluster via the OpenShift installer 'IPI' method (installer-provisioned infrastructure) using KVM and libvirt on a dedicated Linux host.
+The primary focus of these playbooks is installating and configuring OpenShift on IBM Z / LinuxONE hosts (architecture: s390x) but IBM Power System host (architecture: ppc64le) and Intel-based hosts (architecture: x86_64) are also supported.

 ## Documentation